 That was, without us having a clue at that point, the base that would serve as the enabling of location-independent work.
 One of the core principles we focused on, was the individual tasks of users.
 Where organizations before would have pools of staff doing all the same work, we were evolving towards more and more specialists and individuals doing one task in the whole complex system.

-Once we understood this new way or working, companies found a new way to save on operating costs.
-Paying rent and maintenance for an unmanned desk was seen as not cost effective.
+Once we understood this new way of working, companies found a new way to save on operating costs.
+Paying rent and maintenance for an unmanned desk was seen as not cost-effective.
 Companies decided to provide enough desks as the amount of staff they expected to be in the office at any given time.
 The team would find a spot to work on, but not have a private desk or office anymore.

 Home working and “Home working.”

-And with the more natural ways to build VPN’s over the internet, came the next step.
-If my employer had no desk anymore and took into account that I might be as creative from my own home than I would be in the office, companies started experimenting with home working.
+And with the more natural ways to build VPNs over the internet, came the next step.
+If my employer had no desk anymore and took into account that I might be as creative from my own home as I would be in the office, companies started experimenting with home working.

 Once we allowed and enabled home working, smarter individuals soon found out that they didn’t have to be at home, but could work anywhere.
 And see: there’s the foundation for location independent working.
 Not so much a revolution, but an evolution of the past 20+ years.
 And here’s the first step into knowing what are digital nomads.

 The New Nomads are not a homogeneous group.
 During my research, I found several types of movements.
 The one thing they have in common, being digital nomads, is that the information age allows them flexible time and location when it comes to working.
 Amongst the Digital Nomads, we can identify multiple groups: